yonilerner/cs2-retakes-allocator/README.md

 - `UsableWeapons`: The weapons that can be allocated.
 Any weapon removed from this list cannot be used.
 - `EnableNextRoundTypeVoting`: Whether to allow voting for the next round type via `!nextround`. `false` by default.
 - `NumberOfExtraVipChancesForPreferredWeapon`: When randomly selecting preferred weapons per team (ie. "AWP queue"), how many extra chances should VIPs get.
-The default is 1, meaning VIPs will get 1 extra chance.
+  - The default is 1, meaning VIPs will get 1 extra chance.
 For example, lets say there are 3 players on the team and this config is set to 1.
 Normally each person would have a 33% chance of getting the AWP, but in this case, since one of the players is a VIP, the VIP will get a 50% chance of getting the AWP, and the other two players will each have 25% chance of getting the AWP.
+  - If you set this to 0, there will be no preference for VIPs.
 - `AllowedWeaponSelectionTypes`: The types of weapon allocation that are allowed.
     - Choices:
         - `PlayerChoice` - Allow players to choose their preferences for the round type